William Cubitt

 Sir William Cubitt FRS (bapt.
-9 October 1785 – 13 October 1861) was an eminent English civil engineer and millwright.
+9 October 1785 – 13 October 1861) was an English civil engineer and millwright.
 Born in Norfolk, England, he was employed in many of the great engineering undertakings of his time.
 He invented a type of windmill sail and the prison treadwheel, and was employed as chief engineer, at Ransomes of Ipswich, before moving to London.
 He worked on canals, docks, and railways, including the South Eastern Railway and the Great Northern Railway.
 He was the chief engineer of Crystal Palace erected at Hyde Park in 1851.

 He was president of the Institution of Civil Engineers between 1850 and 1851.

 Early life

 Cubitt was born in Dilham, Norfolk, the son of Joseph Cubitt of Bacton Wood, a miller, and Hannah Lubbock.
 He attended the village school.
 His father moved to Southrepps, and William at an early age was employed in the mill, but in 1800 was apprenticed to James Lyon, a cabinet-maker at Stalham, from whom he parted after four years.
 At Bacton Wood Mills he again worked with his father in 1804, and also constructed a machine for splitting hides.
 He then joined an agricultural machine maker named Cook, at Swanton, where they constructed horse threshing machines and other implements.